Sharmaryan/fun-with-triangle/README.md

 # fun-with-triangle

-This triangle cah help you in calculating hypotenuse 📐, calculting area of 📐 triangle.
+This triangle app cah help you in calculating hypotenuse 📐, calculting area of 📐 triangle.
 It has quiz to test your knowledge.

 # features
 - Calculate area of triangle